 What guidelines should a single Christian parent follow when it comes to sex?
 Obviously, as a single parent, you’ve already had sex, so what boundaries should you set when it comes to dating?
 How does a single parent live without sex?

-Many single parents acknowledge that “not doing it God’s way” got them into trouble in the past and want to be more thoughtful and more informed for their next relationship.
+Many single parents acknowledge that “not doing it God’s way” got them into trouble in the past and want to be more thoughtful and informed about their next relationship.

 Many single parents don’t wish to remain single and sexless but finding a partner with a child (or children) that comes with the package is tricky.